acorbe/any/README.md

 In case `file-keyword` allows for more than one matching, a selection menu is prompted.

 When the file/folder name includes a known keyword but bash autocompletion cannot help, any saves the pain.
+Any extensively uses the `find` command.

 &copy; Alessandro Corbetta 2019.